Annex-Engineering/TradRack/docs/klipper/Installation.md

 [using provided config files](#using-provided-config-files).
-In addition, modify every "pin" or "uart_address" setting in [trad_rack_skr_pico.cfg](/Klipper_Stuff/klipper_config/trad_rack_skr_pico.cfg) to match your board: copy each of these settings from a corresponding section in the
+In addition, modify every "pin" or "uart_address" setting in [trad_rack_skr_pico.cfg](/Klipper_Stuff/klipper_config/trad_rack_skr_pico.cfg) to match your board; copy each of these settings from a corresponding section in the
 [example Klipper config for your board](https://github.com/Klipper3d/klipper/tree/master/config).
 Some settings such as `tx_pin` or `uart_address` might not be needed.